 What can machine learning do?

-Machine learning, often perceived as a near-magical tool, holds immense potential for solving a variety of complex problems and enhancing business operations.
+Machine learning applications, often perceived as near-magical tools, hold immense potential for solving a variety of complex problems and enhancing business operations.
 However, the most effective usage of AI and machine learning technology primarily focuses on solving problems through classification and regression tasks (or getting insights/recommendations based on the patterns from those tasks), which cover a wide array of practical applications.
 While other more complex or ‘exotic’ methods exist, they are generally less universally applicable than these fundamental techniques.

 Regression deals with predicting continuous outcomes based on the analysis of historical data.
 It is widely used in scenarios like forecasting stock prices or real estate values, where precise predictions based on past trends are crucial.
 Use regression if the outcome is a numerical value that you want to predict (sales figures, customer lifetime value, etc.).